 The working group has had meetings with many of the state run galleries in the country, both in the capital and the smaller towns, as part of the preparations for forming an agreement for exhibiting artists.
 The Ministry of Education and Culture was invited to appoint a representative in the group, as were the Association of Local Authorities in Iceland.
 Alas, both have declined.

-The group members are optimistic that they will be able to reach an agreement with the galleries/exhibition halls, and hope that the Ministry will assist in their endeavor.
+The group members are optimistic that they will be able to reach an agreement with the galleries/exhibition halls, and hope that the Ministry will assist in their endeavour.